 - Address interpersonal conflicts in a healthy, supportive way.

 - Watch for early warning signs, and address them openly.

 If your child or loved one is struggling with digital addiction, keep these tips in mind:

 - React reasonably.
 Removing all access to digital media or taking away devices as punishment rarely has a positive outcome.
-Acknowledge that your child or loved one’s technology use may be necessary and may even have some positive effects.
+Instead, acknowledge that your child or loved one’s technology use may be necessary and may even have some positive effects.
 Set limits within reason, and don’t overreact.

 - Learn more about technology.
 If you know more about digital media yourself, you’ll be better able to understand when your loved one’s digital behavior is inappropriate or harmful and when it isn’t.

 - Be supportive.
 Ensure your loved one knows that you’re acting out of love and not out of frustration or anger.
 Make it clear that your only goal is to be sure that they are happy and healthy.

 Digital Addiction Brain Science

 When something pleasant happens to us, our brains release neurotransmitter chemicals that make us feel good.
 One of these chemicals is called dopamine.
 This process’s biological point is to associate the positive event with a pleasant feeling, thereby motivating us to seek out that event in the future.
 This pleasure-reward reaction can be triggered by a positive physical experience such as eating, exercising, or having sex.
 It can also be triggered by more complex psychological events such as positive social interaction or positive interaction with digital media.

 Over time, the brain builds connections that reinforce the association between a stimulus and its pleasurable effects.
 In the case of addiction, these connections become dysfunctional.
 The brain needs more and more of the stimulus (a drug, social media interaction, etc.) to trigger dopamine release.
 And when the stimulus is missing, the addict experiences symptoms of withdrawal.